The good, the bad...

 So without further ado, here are the "best" recipes I know.
 They both makes a margarita in a pint (16 oz.) glass (because, really, who wants a margarita served in a martini glass?!)

 Preparation: rub a lime along the glass rim then dip the glass in salt to coat the rim.
-Add 6-8 ice cubes to taste (more ice / less tequila = weaker drink).
+Add ~4 ice cubes.
+Don't water it down.

 Tequilla influences the taste of a margarita greatly.
 If you use really cheap stuff then it will taste bad.